arjunshetty1/react-crud-app/README.md

 3. **Run the app:**
    ```
-   npm start
+   npm run dev
    ```
-   The app will be available at `http://localhost:3000`.
+   The app will be available at `http://localhost:5173`.

 ## Usage